Last update: 3 months ago

 How to Clean:

-The first step of cleaning grout with baking soda & vinegar solution is to make the vinegar solution.
-It’s made by mixing 1:1 water and vinegar in the spray bottle.
+The first step of cleaning grout with baking soda & vinegar solution is to make the solution.
+Mix 1:1 water and vinegar in the spray bottle.
 Spray the grout and leave it to sit for about five to ten minutes.

 After the time has passed you should rinse the grout with warm water.
 Then you should prepare a baking soda paste by mixing it with water.
 The paste is then used to scrub off any leftover stains, so here’s where the elbow grease part comes.